Owain Brogyntyn

+His eldest son, Gruffydd ap Owain Brogyntyn, inherited half the Lordship of Edeirnion centred on Hendwr, and his eldest son Dafydd ap Gruffydd was created Baron of Hendwr by Edward I for supporting his cause.

-His youngest son, Iorwerth ab Owain Brogyntyn, married Efa verch Madoc the sole heir of Madoc, Lord of Mawddwy (the younger son of Gwenwynwyn, prince of Powys Wenwynwyn).
-The son of Iorwerth and Efa, Gruffudd ab Iorwerth, was confirmed in his lands as Baron of Edeyrnion by Edward I under the terms of the Statute of Rhuddlan by which England organised the subjugation of Wales.
+His youngest son, Iorwerth ab Owain Brogyntyn, who inherited half the Lordship of Edeirnion, married Efa verch Madoc the sole heir of Madoc, Lord of Mawddwy (the younger son of Gwenwynwyn, prince of Powys Wenwynwyn).
+The son of Iorwerth and Efa, Gruffudd ab Iorwerth, was confirmed in his lands as Baron of Kymmer-yn-Edeirnion by Edward I under the terms of the Statute of Rhuddlan by which England organised the subjugation of Wales.

 According to Philip York writing in 1799 a cup and a dagger belonging to Owain Brogyntyn were preserved at Rûg in Edeyrnion.
 Later accounts in the National Gazetteer dated 1868 state that a cup and dagger in the possession of "Colonel Vaughan of Rhug" were once owned by another Owain of Powys, the much later Owain Glyndŵr.
 These objects, whoever the original owner, may now be lost.

-The direct patrilineal descendants of Iorwerth ab Owain Brogyntyn survive to the present day in the Jones of Faerdref Uchaf family.